kaga/kaga.github.io/debugging-teams/_posts/2021-03-26-How-I-Use-Jira.markdown

 tags: team
 ---

+Continuation of building the development experience

+Trello Fogbugz

 I think there are enough discussions on the internet on why Atlassian's Jira is a bad product.
 This is not a justification why I think it is a good software, but how I used it for the last few years in a small team.

+Jira As a Tool To Make Problem Obvious

 ## Fix Bugs Not Track Bugs